tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

 Lines 4-14 instantiate the `BCIntegration` class which handles communication with BC, get all the companies, iterate over them, get all the customers per company and print the companies and customers to the console.
 Lines 16/17 get a specific customer and also print it to the console.
 All of this is read-only.

-Lines 16-26 are a bit more interesting because we first create a new customer and then read it from the API again.
-So now the backend mock can not only be static, but we create some information and return it again.
+Lines 19-26 are a bit more interesting because we first create a new customer and then read it from the API again.
+So now the backend mock can not only be static, but we create some information and retrieve it again.
 More interestingly, in lines 28-35, the customer is updated and read from the API again.
 So now we are not only creating something new and expecting WireMock to handle it, but also updating something.
 If you know [CRUD][crud], you've probably already guessed what comes next: In lines 37-47, the new customer is deleted and we expect a subsequent read request for this customer to fail.
 Again, we change something in the backend and expect WireMock to handle it correctly.

 In total, we are requesting the same information from the backend three times with `await bcIntegration.GetCustomerAsync(companies.First().Id, newCustomer.Id);` (lines 25, 34 and 42) and WireMock has to react differently each time.
 We'll see how that works in a second, but let's start with an explanation of the easy part, returning static content.
 WireMock has a concept called [stubbing][stubbing] and in it's most trivial form, it looks like this: